ICR-SC/good-practice/docs/good/setup.md

 ## Prerequisites and Setup Guide

-*Complete these setup steps before the first session to ensure a smooth learning experience*
+*Complete these setup steps before the first session to ensure a smooth learning experience* *If you have any problems, please contact the RSE team for help!*

 ---